 Over the years numerous attempts have been made to host street racing in New York, with multiple Formula 1 and Indycar street circuits mooted but never coming to fruition.
-Finally, 2017 will see the dream become a reality, when Formula E hosts its first event in the city, with the Lower Manhattan skyline and the Statue of Liberty as impressive backdrops.
+Finally, 2017 saw the dream become a reality, when Formula E hosted its first event in the city, with the Lower Manhattan skyline and the Statue of Liberty as impressive backdrops.

 The New York ePrix Circuit is located in the Red Hook area of Brooklyn, New York.
 John F. Kennedy International Airport (JFK), La Guardia Airport (LGA), and Newark International Airport (ERW) are the closest airports, all with good transport links to the city.

 The circuit is located next to the Brooklyn Cruise Terminal, which is close to the Battery Tunnel (I-478-E) and the intersection with the Brooklyn-Queens Expressway (I-278-W) at Exit 26.

 As with most Formula E events, public transport is expected to feature prominently for race goers.
 Take the F train to Smith/9th Street Train station and change for the B77 Bus.
 Get off bus at Conover Street and Dikeman Street.
 The walk is then approximately 6 long blocks to the terminal entrance.